"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Discussion

-\rev{Our qualitative study with 30 stakeholders without AI expertise uncovered rich and detailed insights into their behaviors and underlying reasoning when assessing AI fairness.
+Our qualitative study with 26 stakeholders without AI expertise uncovered rich and detailed insights into their behaviors and underlying reasoning when assessing AI outcome fairness.
 As an initial step in this direction, we acknowledge several limitations that also point to opportunities for future work.

 First, while focusing on a single stakeholder type allowed for more targeted analysis, the complexity of behavior is likely to increase when involving a broader range of stakeholder roles (e.g., policymakers, domain experts), backgrounds, and characteristics.
 Inspired by prior research on fairness perceptions \cite{doi:10.1080/10447318.2022.2067936}, participants' fairness assessment behaviors may also be shaped by their cultural and societal norms.
-Future research could expand our methodology with larger and more diverse participant samples, enabling an examination of how fairness assessment varies across roles and cultural contexts.}
+Future research could expand our methodology with larger and more diverse participant samples, enabling an examination of how fairness assessment varies across roles and cultural contexts.
+Moreover, we observed the emergence of differences between lay stakeholders' (decision subjects) fairness assessment decision-making and the prevailing practices of AI experts as reflected in prior work \cite{de2025towards, hort2023bias, 10.1145/3194770.3194776, rabonato_systematic_2025}.
+Future work could involve both AI experts and lay stakeholders to collaboratively explore ways to reconcile differences and build consensus toward more inclusive AI fairness.

-\rev{Second, our study was intentionally situated in the credit rating context.
-While certain observations, such as specific feature selections, metric choices, and threshold settings, may reflect domain-specific priorities, the underlying patterns of complexity and value-driven reasoning are likely relevant to other AI applications: determining whom to protect (including both legally protected and unprotected features), how to protect (tailoring metrics to specific features), and to what extent (setting strict fairness thresholds).
-Future research could extend this fairness assessment to diverse domains (e.g., healthcare, hiring, criminal justice) to surface context-specific nuances, as well as to examine how decision-making patterns vary across scenarios with different levels of risk \cite{2024crowdsource/10.1145/3640543.3645209}.}
+Second, our study was intentionally situated in the credit rating context, and although the German Credit dataset is real-world, it is relatively dated compared with more modern datasets that contain richer features, missing values, or multi-modal data.
+This might constrain the breadth of fairness assessment behaviors we were able to observe.
+Nonetheless, the underlying patterns of complexity and value-driven reasoning we uncovered in this scenario may still advance our understanding of stakeholders' needs when assessing fairness and offer useful insights for HCI-driven AI fairness design.
+Future research could extend this fairness assessment to diverse domains (e.g., healthcare, hiring, criminal justice) to surface context-specific nuances, as well as examine how decision-making patterns vary across scenarios with different levels of risk \cite{2024crowdsource/10.1145/3640543.3645209}.